 Get some inspiration before creating your next application form from our resources page.

 Handling data from passive candidates

-Whether you’re using People Search or any other sourcing tool, after adding passive candidates into the pipeline for a job, or to your Talent Pool, GDPR regulations state that you must email these candidates 'within a reasonable period after obtaining the personal data, but at the latest within one month’ to notify them that you are processing their information, and to provide them with details of the processing.
+Whether you’re using People Search or any other sourcing tool, after adding passive candidates into the pipeline for a job, or to your Talent Pool, the GDPR and the UK GDPR state that you must email these candidates 'within a reasonable period after obtaining the personal data, but at the latest within one month’ to notify them that you are processing their information, and to provide them with details of the processing.

-- Email them separately or in bulk using an email template that can be used to contact passive candidates with a consistent approach
+- You can email the candidates separately or in bulk using an email template that can be used to contact passive candidates with a consistent approach.